sbreidba/majic/doc/src/site/sphinx/gettingStarted.rst

 server.

-Typical developers do not install jenkins on their individual development computers, so we discuss `configuring jenkins <configuring jenkins>`_ later in this document.
+Typical developers do not install jenkins on their individual development computers, so we discuss that later in this document in :ref:`configuring-jenkins`.

 The rest of this section will focus on the installation of cmake and maven.